jpogs23/aro-tools/README.md

 ## Sample Errors
 Sample errors that you might encounter.

 1. You are not connected to your cluster.
+Before the script execution you need to have a terminal that is connected to your openshift cluster.

 ```sh
 [jusantia@jp-machine test_mg ]$ ./aro-must-gather.sh